MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 ## What are customers talking about?

 The **What are customers talking about** section helps you to understand what’s happening in sales calls and what customers are talking about.
-Through these understandings, you can derive coaching scenarios for your sales team so that they could be more efficient during the sales calls.
+These insights can provide you with possible ideas for coaching scenarios for your sales team, helping them improve their performance during the sales calls.

 This also helps in driving strategic motion by looking at the keywords, brands, and competitors mentioned during the call.
 For example, "3D printer" is trending more during customer calls, but the 3D printer sales are not reaching targets.
 You can coach the sales team on how to sell the 3D printers more effectively to customers.